Yoga for the Special Child Teacher Training – Basic Part 1

 Yoga for the Special Child®, LLC, is a multi-level comprehensive program of Yoga techniques designed to enhance the natural development of children with special needs.
 Our style of Yoga is gentle and therapeutic—it is safe for babies and children with Down Syndrome, Cerebral Palsy, Microcephaly, Autism, and other developmental disabilities.
 These methods also provide an effective treatment for children diagnosed with Attention Deficit Disorder, ADHD, and Learning Disabilities.

 A therapeutic approach, this program helps to increase body awareness and strength, improve concentration, and ensure healthy formative development in children with special needs.

-In Basic Part I, Sivakami employs hands-on instruction to guide program participants through each stage of the special child’s development.
-Topics include how to evaluate infants and children, how to create the optimal home environment, and how to work with specific syndromes and disorders.
+Through hands-on instruction, participants will be guided on how to facilitate Yoga poses designed for each stage of a child’s development.
+Participants will also learn how to interact and bond with infants and children, how to create the optimum home environment, and how to work with specific syndromes and disorders.